 - At the bottom of the tips dialog, click Contact the Lens Author.

 Tips for successful queries

 As you structure questions for Ask Data, apply these tips to get better results.

 Use keywords — For example, instead of "I want to see all the countries that these airports are in, try "by airport and country."

 Use exact wording for field names and values — For example, if your lens includes Airport Code, Airport Name, and Airport Region fields, specify those by name.

-See a ranked list — Ask Data maps terms like “best” and “worst” to Top 1 and Bottom 1, respectively.
-If you want to see broader rankings, use “high” and “low” instead.
-For example, enter “houses with low sale prices”.
+See a ranked list — Ask Data maps terms such as "best" and "worst" to Top 1 and Bottom 1, respectively.
+If you want to see broader rankings, use "high" and "low" instead.
+For example, enter "houses with low sale prices."

 Surround unusually long values with quotation marks — To analyze long field values that contain line returns, tabs, or more than ten words, surround them with quotation marks.
 To improve performance, Ask Data doesn't index fields of that length, or anything beyond the first 200,000 unique field values.